COVID-19: Danville, IL Metro Area Among the Most Dangerous in America - NewsBreak

 While new data shows that the risk of contracting COVID-19 is high in almost every part of the country, cities continue to be the sites of major outbreaks and superspreader events.
 Experts agree that the virus is more likely to spread in group settings where large numbers of people routinely have close contact with one another, such as colleges, nursing homes, bars, and restaurants.
 Metropolitan areas with a high degree of connectivity between different neighborhoods and a large population may be particularly at-risk.

 The Danville, IL metro area consists of just Vermilion County.
-As of May 10, there were 36,304.7 confirmed cases of COVID-19 per 100,000 Danville residents, the fifth highest rate of all 383 metro areas with available data.
-For comparison, the U.S. has so far reported 25,104.1 cases per 100,000 Americans nationwide.
+As of May 15, there were 36,397.5 confirmed cases of COVID-19 per 100,000 Danville residents, the fourth highest rate of all 383 metro areas with available data.
+For comparison, the U.S. has so far reported 25,214.1 cases per 100,000 Americans nationwide.

 In order to slow the spread of COVID-19, city and county governments have ordered the closure of thousands of consumer-facing businesses.
 These measures have led to widespread job loss and record unemployment.
 In the Danville metro area, unemployment peaked at 18.4% in April 2020.
 As of November 2021, the metro area’s unemployment rate was 5.3%.